nkpfstr/easy-pages/README.md

-# pages-demo
+# Github Pages Demo

-A repo demonstrating how you can create a static site completely through the Github web interface.
+This repository demonstrates how you can publish a simple static website on Github Pages using only Github's web interface.